 Three hours lecture and six hours laboratory per week.
-Credit, six hours.
+Credit, six semester hours.

-This course presents problems of both Am and EM systems of modulation and demodulation.
+This course presents class and laboratory problems of both Am and EM systems of modulation and demodulation.
 Included will be problems in single and multistage circuits, comprised of rectifiers, filters, amplifiers of both low and high frequency, various relaxation oscillators, wave shaping and counting circuits.

-Two hours lecture per week.
-Credit, two hours.
+Two hours lecture and two hours laboratory per week.
+Credit, three semester hours.